 As he arrives with his family at the villa in the hills above Nice, Joe sees a body in the swimming pool.
 But the girl is very much alive.
 She is Kitty Finch: a self-proclaimed botanist with green-painted fingernails, walking naked out of the water and into the heart of their holiday.
 Why is she there?
 What does she want from them all?
-And why does Joe’s wife allow her to remain?
+And why does Joe’s enigmatic wife allow her to remain?

-- If you subscribed to And Other Stories before this book’s publication, you would have received one of the limited number stamped, early copies of it and 3 other And Other Stories 2011 titles.
+- If you had subscribed to And Other Stories before this book’s publication, you would have received one of the limited number stamped, early copies of it and 3 other And Other Stories 2011 titles.
 Find out about subscribing to upcoming titles here.